sandipchitale/kubernetes-file-system-explorer/README.md

 ### 1.0.21

-Add tail -f command on COntainer File Node.
+Add tail -f command on Container File Node.

+### 1.0.22

+Add kubectl cp from/to commands on FileNodes and FolderNodes.